 We are also the world leader in ensuring that safety products meet the highest standards of quality.

-The BSI Kitemark is recognized globally as the defining mark of trust for construction products, safety equipment including personal protective equipment, fire detection and suppression and gas and electrical products.
+The BSI Kitemark TM is recognized globally as the defining mark of trust for construction products, safety equipment including personal protective equipment, fire detection and suppression and gas and electrical products.
 Clients all over the world use it to differentiate their products and as a passport to new markets.
-Procurement teams specify BSI Kitemark approved products to keep people safe.

-The power of the BSI Kitemark extends beyond the testing of products.
-Our mark of trust, is also available to those organizations that are using Building Information Modelling (BIM), including the international standard ISO 19650 for managing information over the whole lifecycle of an asset, and the specification for collaborative sharing and use of structured Health and Safety information using BIM (PAS 1192-6).
-This can be used as evidence to support your ISO 45001 assessment.
+The power of the BSI Kitemark extends to beyond testing of products.
+Our mark of trust, is also available to those organizations that are using Building Information Modelling (BIM), including the international standard ISO 19650 for managing information over the whole life cycle of a built asset using BIM, and the specification for collaborative sharing and use of structured Health and Safety information using BIM (PAS 1192-6).

-We harness knowledge and expertise to help support organizations of all sizes, across all sectors worldwide to develop their health, safety and wellbeing programmes and safety products.
+We harness this knowledge and expertise to help support organizations of all sizes, across all sectors worldwide to develop their health, safety and wellbeing programmes and safety products